Itagüí: Etymology

 The territory of the present Itagüí was, along with those of Envigado and Sabaneta, a territory inhabited by Nutabes, indigenous tribe which some historians and researchers are classified within the Chibcha language family.
 The town was inhabited from the early days of the sixteenth century.

 Some historians that the name comes from the indigenous chief "Bitagüí", apparently his tribe inhabited this territory, although this may be just a legend.
-Initially Bitagüí site belonged to different owners, many of whom lived in Medellin.
-However, later, was inhabited by people who had ties to the founding families of "the Villa" (Medellin).
+Initially Bitagüí site belonged to different owners, many of whom lived in Medellín.
+However, later, was inhabited by people who had ties to the founding families of "the Villa" (Medellín).

 Geography

 Itagüi is located south of the Aburrá Valley, a valley in the Andes, has an area of 17 km2, making it the third smallest municipality in Colombia.
 The municipality is fully urbanized in the flat.